 About the Artist

-Kathleen received a 2011 GAP to cover travel expenses, including all transportation, hotel, and meals for a five-day trip to Washington, D.C. to support and inform Kathleen’s new poems around the subject of love of country.
+Kathleen received 2011 GAP Award funding to cover travel expenses, including all transportation, hotel, and meals for a five-day trip to Washington, D.C. to support and inform Kathleen’s new poems around the subject of love of country.
 There, Kathleen hopes to meet with her national representatives at the Capitol and perhaps representatives of other parts of the country, explore the seat of the nation’s government, and visit the Smithsonian.

-Kathleen received a 2008 GAP for the submission of her book of poetry to competitions.
+Kathleen received 2008 GAP Award funding for the submission of her book of poetry to competitions.
 Plume is Kathleen’s second book-length poetry collection and is nearly complete.
 It is a meditation on the Hanford Nuclear Reservation, both historical and personal, and focuses on the human damage wreaked by government secrets.
 The manuscript is a departure from her first collection, Famous, which explored the domestic life of a woman at midlife.

-Kathleen also received a 2002 GAP.
+Kathleen also received a 2002 GAP Award.

 Information included above was provided by artist at the time of application.